The Ultimate 5-Step Local LLM Text Analysis Workflow for Enterprise Data

 Executive Snapshot: The Bottom Line

-The Core Pipeline for Offline Document Processing
+The 5-Step Core Pipeline for Offline Document Processing

-Step 1: Data Ingestion and Parsing
+Step 1: Data Ingestion and Sanitization Parsing

 Step 2: Semantic Chunking for Context Management

-Step 3: Local LLM Orchestration
+Step 3: Local LLM Orchestration & Inference

-Offline LLM Resource Comparison
+Offline LLM Resource Allocation Comparison

-Semantic Chunking Low (< 4GB) Minimal System RAM
+Semantic Chunking Low (< 4GB) Minimal System RAM / Storage Speed

-Step 4: Structuring Outputs
+Step 4: Structuring Outputs Programmatically

-Step 5: Verification and Aggregation
+Step 5: Verification and Final Aggregation

-Expert Insight: Prevent System Crashes The most common failure point in local AI data extraction is the Key-Value (KV) cache overflow.
-Always allocate at least 20% of your VRAM specifically for context window expansion during batch processing.
-If your KV cache exceeds your GPU memory, your system will hard-freeze.
+The most frequent failure point in local AI data extraction is the Key-Value (KV) cache overflow.
+Always preemptively allocate at least 20% of your total VRAM specifically for dynamic context window expansion during batch processing.
+If your KV cache organically exceeds your physical GPU memory, your operating system will hard-freeze.

 Conclusion: Securing Your Enterprise Pipeline